spatialcarpentry/basics/_posts/2000-01-01-qgis-intro.md

   ![QGIS GUI]({{BASE_PATH}}{{ASSET_PATH}}/images/qgis-gui.png)

 1. **Menu Bar**
 The menu bar provides access to QGIS features.
-In Linux systems, hover over to view menu bar options (haven't checked other systems).
-The QGIS version is displayed while not hovering over the menu bar (linux systems).
+Hover over to view menu bar options.
+The QGIS version is displayed while not hovering over the menu bar.
 Most common features or tools are accessable through the toolbar icons which will be the prefered method throughout this QGIS introduction.
+Add data through **Menu Bar > Layer > Add Layer**
 2. **Toolbar**
 The toolbar provides access to most standard QGIS functions.
 Go to <em>Menu Bar > View > Toolbars</em> to activate or deactivate toolbars.
 Hover over tools to view the description and puropose.
 3. **Map Legend**